-The trouble with this approach is, that companies experience many factors which influence their current stock price.
-Companies after all, are in business – and as such, are subject to a number of conditions which may complicate the relationship between the company and the price of the commodities they deal in.
-For example, an unexpected change in the CEO, upcoming earnings reports, news about the company’s business activities, dealings with government, confiscation or destruction of property, unexpected disasters … and so many other things that are unique to that company, can result in share price volatility that has no real relationshp to the underlying commodity price.
+The trouble with this approach is, that companies experience many factors that influence their current stock price.
+Companies, after all, are in business – and as such, are subject to a number of conditions that may complicate the relationship between the company and the price of the commodities they deal in.
+For example, an unexpected change in the CEO, upcoming earnings reports, news about the company’s business activities, dealings with government, confiscation or destruction of property, unexpected disasters … and so many other things that are unique to that company, can result in share price volatility that has no real relationship to the underlying commodity price.

 Get Maximum Efficiency by Trading Commodity Options

 If the underlying commodity price is expected to be volatile, trading commodity options allows you to have a bet both ways.
-Strategies like straddles and strangles are very popular for fast moving price action – and many commodites are affected by current economic or political news.
+Strategies like straddles and strangles are very popular for fast-moving price action – and many commodities are affected by current economic or political news.